concat in AgdaThis little post arises from a small exercise we’ve done while at

 a hash function.
 For the sake of this discussion, say we are writing

-that is supposed to combine a
+some Haskell function hashL that is supposed to combine a

-s into a finite length bitstring in a
+list of ByteStrings into a finite length bitstring in a

 collision resistant fashion.
 We say a hash function

-is collision resistant iff it is computationally
+h is collision resistant iff it is computationally

-infeasible to find two distinct inputs x
+infeasible to find two distinct inputs x and y

-such that h x == h y
+such that h x == h y.

-In the remainder of this post we’ll assume hash
+In the remainder of this post we’ll assume hash is a

 collision resistant hash function and will explore how to construct a

-that receives a list and produces a hash.
+function hashL that receives a list and produces a hash.

-The final objective is to construct hashL
+The final objective is to construct hashL to be collision

 resistant.